gtanisik/kmer_counter/README.md

 It's not completed and not the best solution!.

-It should be compiled as an 64 bit application, which currently is not configured in the makefile.
+It should be compiled as a 64 bit application, which currently is not configured in the makefile.